rskwan/rskwan.github.io/_posts/2016-05-22-berkeley-food.md

 ## Other Notable Asian Food

 ### 85C Bakery Cafe (Taiwanese)
 Asian breads, cakes, pastries, tea, and coffee.
 The baked goods are the focus here, but I appreciate their sea salt drinks.
 Though 85 is more expensive, I definitely like it better than Sheng Kee (one of the other Asian bakeries in town).
+Some of the breads aren't great, granted, but my favorites include the Garlic Cheese, Egg Tarts, and the Cranberry Cream Cheese.

 ![85C Bakery]({{ "/media/2016-05-22/85.jpg" | prepend:site.baseurl }})